Updated: Jul 9

-if celebrities do something interesting or are likeable, the internet, magazines and people do start talking about them. the same goes for a programming language. if a programming language has a nice syntax, is less verbose or is fast, people most likely start talking about it, asking questions about it, get in touch with it and finally picking it for the next project. all this benefits the reputation of a programming language. the website tiobe.com for example analyzes the result count of search queries of many search engines like google or bing to measure the popularity of a programming language. a similar approach is documented on pypl.github.io by measuring search results of of tutorials on google only. redmonk.com on the other hand measures the activity of posts tagged with the specific programming language on stackoverflow and on the other hand repositories scanned and tagged on github.
+As soon as celebrities do something interesting or are likeable, the internet, magazines and people do start talking about them.
+The same goes for a programming language.
+If a programming language has a nice syntax, is less verbose or is fast, people most likely start talking about it, asking questions about it, get in touch with it and finally picking it for the next project.
+All this benefits the reputation of a programming language.
+The website tiobe.com for example analyzes the result count of search queries of many search engines like Google or Bing to measure the popularity of a programming language.
+A similar approach is documented on pypl.github.io by measuring search results of tutorials on Google only. redmonk.com on the other hand measures the activity of posts tagged with the specific programming language on stackoverflow and on the other hand repositories scanned and tagged on Github.

 If a software has or had a bad reputation, it is very hard to get rid of it.
 It takes lots of years to change peoples perception about a product, a good example is the new Microsoft Edge web browser, it also uses the same Chromium browser, like Google chrome does, but it is still considered slow because of the former implementation and the Internet Explorer. the same goes for Java, before the introduction of the just in time (jit) compilation in Java, code was interpreted and not compiled, execution times and the start up times were very slow. with the release of Java 1.2 the jit compiler was only a slight improvement but advanced in every new major release of the next releases. today measurements show that java is one of the fastest programming languages (top 5).
 Yet, Java is considered slow.
 The aftermath is still present nowadays.
 Nevertheless, the popularity is still sufficient to be one of the most popular programming languages (top 5), based on the Stack Overflow survey in 2021.
 But to be fair, Java is being loved and hated at the same time and the popularity is going down over the last 10 years.